kaleoyster/decision-tree-viz/docs/methodology.md

 - **How to describe that there is a value to the size of node as well?**

 ### Edge cases
+- The overall graph will be a disconnected graph, where there does not exist any path between at least one pair or vertices is called as a disconnected graph.

+1. There will be two clusters:  i
 1. Every node should be connected to at least with a link node.
 Because, every node comes from root node.
 2. If there is a commonality between the nodes then there is a link.
 3. There can not be duplicate links in a system.